llinkz/directTDoA/README.md

 Install Homebrew, in terminal : `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-Install Python 2.7, in terminal : `brew install python@2`
+Install Python 2.7.xx in terminal : `brew install python@2`

 Install GNU Octave in Terminal : `brew install octave`
+note: Octave "signal" package is necessary (and you have to install it yourself on some octave versions)

+`octave-cli` then `pkg install -forge control` then `pkg install -forge signal` (you need gcc-fortran for this)

+`pkg load signal` (optional)

 `git clone --recursive https://github.com/llinkz/directTDoA`